-At this point, if you've been working on a specific spot instead of an entire room, you will want to pick a new spot and repeat the trash pickup and Which Room rule until you've done the entire room.
+At this point, if you've been working on a specific spot instead of an entire room, you will want to pick a new place and repeat the trash pickup and Which Room rule until you've done the whole room.

 Once you've done the whole room, it will most likely still be pretty messy.
 That's okay!
 You probably see a huge difference.
 You may have even decided some items are ones you don't want any longer and have created boxes for donation and selling.
 Good job!

 If you're not there yet and haven't created donation and selling piles, that's okay too.
 You'll get there!
 Don't sweat it at all yet.
 Move on to the next step.

 After you've gotten everything out of the room that doesn't belong, you're going to start doing several things at once.
 First, you're going to want to take everything but furniture out and put them in boxes or bags.
 This is so that you can organize furniture (if you're doing a room that has it).

 You'll be cleaning as well—dusting surfaces, wiping down glass, vacuuming out drawers, and cleaning floors.
 It helps to have all of the non-furniture items boxed up at this point so that it's not in the way.